 What better way to keep the children entertained over lunch than bringing bowling into the equation?
 At the four All Star Lanes branches across London, a game of tenpin can be paired with good ol’ US diner-style dishes such as burgers, fried chicken, ribs and steaks.
 Special smaller main meals are £5.50 for all kids, while a main, a side, a drink, a dessert and a game of bowling can be bought together for £15.

 This Soho institution’s offering of pulled pork sandwiches, ribs, chicken wings, burgers and mac ‘n’ cheese will ensure neither adult nor child leave hungry.
 Or with a clean face.
 The best bit?
-Kids eat completely free up until 3pm on weekdays and 5pm on weekends, including a main from a set menu and either vanilla or chocolate ice-cream for dessert.
+Kids eat completely free up until 5pm every day, take a look at the details here.
 You get one free kids’ meal for every paying adult, but for extra meals (or outside of these hours) it’s still only a fiver.
-There are now also branches of Bodean’s in Clapham, Fulham and Tower Hill (though Soho’s our favourite).
+There are now also branches of Bodean’s in Balham, Clapham, Fulham, Old Street, Covent Garden, Muswell Hill and Tower Hill (though Soho’s our favourite).

 Though it goes into bar-mode of an evening, this fun, brightly coloured Cuban hangout near Waterloo station is perfect for the kids in the daytime.
 A dedicated kids’ menu offers two courses for £6, along with a juice, and super-sized ice-cream sundaes will appeal to both big and little ones.
 If the children want to feel a bit more grown up, they can enjoy glasses or pitchers of mocktails; don’t worry, there’s no shortage of real cocktails for the adults.